Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you can, collect the mushroom your child was eating.
-Carefully dig up a few mushrooms, complete with underground parts to help with the identification.
-If there is more than one kind of mushroom around your child, collect all of the different kinds.
-If you are told to go to the ER, bring the mushrooms you have collected.
+Carefully dig up a few mushrooms, including the roots, to help with the identification.
+If there is more than one kind of mushroom, collect all of them.
+If you go to the emergency department take the mushrooms you have collected.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |